The admission process for international applicants is outlined below. The International Admissions Office can be reached at (318) 342-3002.

 All transcripts become the property of the University and cannot be returned to the applicant.
 Students attending a school in the U.S. need to provide the contact information for the school's International Office.

+Graduate Record Examination (GRE) and/or Graduate Management Admission Test (GMAT) scores should be submitted electronically to institution code 6482.
 For information about the GRE, click here.
 For information about the GMAT (for Master of Business Administration applicants

 only), click here.

-All students are required to submit either a Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score to be admitted to ULM.
+All applicants are required to submit either a Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score to be admitted to ULM.
 We require a minimum TOEFL score of 61 for the internet-based test, 500 for the paper-based test, and 173 for the computer-based test.
 We require a minimum IELTS score of 5.5.

-If an English language deficiency is determined, a student will be required to enroll in the English as a Second Language program until an acceptable level of English proficiency has been attained.
+If an English language deficiency is determined, students will be required to enroll in the English as a Second Language program until an acceptable level of English proficiency has been attained.
 Enrollment in academic courses may not be allowed until this deficiency is addressed.
 When the student has satisfied all ESL requirements, the student will then be allowed to pursue courses toward degree completion.

 An international applicant may be exempt from the English language proficiency test if one of the following applies: